balaji303/Paid-RTOS/README.md

 </a>

 # Paid-RTOS
-- This is an RTOS build from scratch using keil µVision 5 and STM32F446RE

-- This RTOS will work for all the Devices with
-Core- ARM® 32-bit Cortex®-M4
+This is an RTOS build from scratch using keil µVision 5 and STM32F446RE, will work for all the Devices with Core- ARM® 32-bit Cortex®-M4